 5. Friendly fraud

 Fraud doesn’t always take place with stolen payment information.
 Friendly fraud occurs when a buyer purchases items using their actual payment information, most commonly online.
-This type of fraud involves the customer disputing a legitimate purchase with their bank, causing a chargeback, and keeping the product.
+This type of fraud involves the customer disputing a legitimate purchase with their bank, causing a chargeback, while keeping the product.

 Monitoring for suspicious transactions